Simulating Your Retirement: An Essential Step!

 To use the RRQ and financial institution simulators, you'll need the following information:

-- The total of your unregistered investments
+- Statements for all of of your unregistered investments

-- Your annual supplemental pension plan statement
+- Your annual statement for your supplemental pension plan

 - Your Statement of Participation in the Québec Pension Plan (QPP)